-Basic Facts, the Lay of the Land.
+Lay of the Land

 Two Rivers, Two Trails

-This narrow neck divides the two great rivers draining this section of the Eastern and Western Sierra, the East Carson River to the East from the Western Flow of the Clarks Fork of the Stanislaus, and therefore this ridge also divides the two great trails that follow these rivers, the PCT and TYT.
+This narrow neck divides two great rivers draining the opposite flanks of this section of the Sierra Crest, the East Carson River to the East and the Clarks Fork of the Stanislaus to the West.
+Therefore this ridge also divides the two great trails that follow these rivers, the PCT from the TYT.

 Boulder Lake is the closest point between the PCT and TYT along the trails themselves from the Lake Tahoe Basin, where these routes divided, to where their routes rejoin below Bond Pass in Jack Main Canyon.